Genghis Khan -- King of Extraordinary Military Achievement

 Based on his braveness and extreme talent in the military, he killed his enemy who murdered his father.

 Soon Temujin unified all of the clans in the Mongolia Plateau and was honored as Khan, the king of Mongolia.

 Genghis Khan created characters and published the first law within Mongolia.
 He established an administration system that combined military, politics, and the economy as a whole.

 Generals with great contributions were nominated and rewarded as the ruling class; they were responsible for their own areas’ military activities, politics, and economy.
 This system made his army efficient, organized, and powerful.

 He also respected religious freedom, as all the people under his rule could choose whatever they would like to believe in, which encouraged communication of different religions.

 Genghis Khan and His Aggressive Wars

 Genghis Khan's management system made his kingdom progress, while his fighting gene in his blood enlarged his territory through many wars.

-Battles in his early stages were aimed at revenging his father, unifiing Mongolia and perishing Kingdom Jin, all of which were searching for justice and better lives for his own people.
+Battles in his early stages were aimed at revenging his father, unifying Mongolia and perishing Kingdom Jin, all of which were searching for justice and better lives for his people.

-However, wars that he initiated afterwards were purely for obtaining more lands and people, which looked like he just enjoyed fighting in wars.
+However, wars that he initiated afterward were purely for obtaining more lands and people, which looked like he just enjoyed fighting in wars.